 Pedagogy is "the art of teaching students."

-Content knowledge is generally seen as the WHAT to the pedagogies HOW students will learn.
-In other words, content knowledge signifies the KNOWLEDGE while pedagogy is the vehicle that develops the SKILLS students use to showcase mastery of the content.
+Content knowledge is generally seen as the WHAT to the pedagogies of HOW students will learn.
+In other words, content knowledge signifies KNOWLEDGE.
+Pedagogy, meanwhile, is the vehicle that develops the SKILLS students use to showcase mastery of the content.

 You are in this position right now.
-Through the Maintenance of Certification process you must first use the IDEAS and UNDERSTANDINGS you have developed over time to then write a clear, concise and convincing portfolio meeting the score rubric for the National Board for Professional Teaching Standards.
+Through the Maintenance of Certification process, you must first use the IDEAS and UNDERSTANDINGS you have developed over time.
+You can then write a clear, concise, and convincing portfolio meeting the scoring rubric for the NBPTS.

-What we teach (content) and how we teach (pedagogy) are intricately dependent on one another and a teacher's development of both are crucial to the continued impact he/she has on students in the classroom.
+What we teach (content) and how we teach (pedagogy) are intricately dependent on one another.
+A teacher's development of both is crucial to the continued impact they have on students in the classroom.